 Undue influence occurs when a person in a position of power or influence over another person uses that position to heavily influence or coerce the creation of a Will in favor of the influencer.
 For example, when a parent passes away with four children and only one child is named in the Will to receive the deceased parent’s estate, the other children may feel as though the Will does not represent want the parent wanted.
 In other words, the children expected the parent to divide the estate equally among them.
 While a parent is free to name some or all the children to receive the estate, if the parent’s decision to remove the other children is a result of one child’s undue influence over the parent, the other children have legal grounds to contest the Will.

 It is important to note that undue influence requires a great deal of influence; simple suggestions are not enough to meet the standard.
-It must be shown that the influence was so great that it was sufficient to destroy the free agency of the person making the will.
+It must be shown that the influence was so great that it was enough to destroy the free agency of the person making the Will.
 Oftentimes, this influencer is a family member, close friend, associate, or caregiver.

 - A loved one’s increased and unusual reliance on the influencer